Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

     ```

     Notes:
     * Using the production DATABASE_URL is dangerous.
-You may accidentaly delete or update production data.
+You may accidentally delete or update production data.
 It would be better to use a local database as described in step 5.
     * This DATABASE_URL is the main database.
     * This HEROKU_POSTGRESQL_AMBER_URL is the database used for the automated tests.